Learn everything about Gerbera Daisy Care, along with its growing requirements to add this magnificent flowering plant indoors or outdoors!

-Check out our article on growing gerbera daisy from cuttings here
+Check out our article on growing Gerbera Daisy from cuttings here

-How to Propagate Gerbera Daisy
+How to Propagate Gerbera Daisy?

-There two ways to propagate a gerbera daisy plant, from seeds and root division.
+There are two ways to propagate a gerbera daisy—seeds and root division.
 If you’ve got an already established plant, multiply that by division.
-If not, sow the seeds.
-Sow seeds 1/4 inch deep in individual pots or seed trays, and transplant them once the seedlings germinate two sets of true leaves.
+If not, germinate new ones with seeds.

 Indoor Gerbera Daisy Care